frdwhite24/dotfiles/README.md

 ## Prerequisites

+> Note: Ensure you've installed all LSs for Vim to properly function.

 The list below outlines the packages I have installed on my laptop, additional to the original distro.

 **GUI packages**